ScalingIntelligence/Archon/README.md

 This repository provides the accompanying code for [Archon: An Architecture Search Framework for Inference-Time Techniques](https://arxiv.org/abs/2409.15254)

 Inference-time techniques allow us to bolster the strengths of existing LMs by utilizing multiple sample calls and multiple LMs to increase system performance for a given task.
 Archon provides a modular framework for combining different inference-time techniques and LMs with just a JSON config file.
-Check out our [Quick Start](#quick-start) guide to get started
+Check out our [Quick Start](#quick-start) guide to get started.
 ![Archon Overview Diagram](readme_assets/archon_itas_diagram.svg)

 ## Table of Contents